 ITEC Level 3 Diploma in Massage: fast-track

-The course fee is £1479.
-If you are unable to pay this upfront, you can choose to apply for an Advanced Learner Loan from Student Finance England (SFE) to help cover the course fee, repayable after the course ends.
-A deposit of £100 is also payable to secure your place (refundable after you complete the course).
+The course fee is £1519, plus an upfront fee of £50 payable at the time of your enrolment.
+If you are unable to pay the course fees, you can choose to apply for an Advanced Learner Loan from Student Finance England (SFE) to help cover the course fee, repayable after the course ends.
+A deposit of £0 is also payable to secure your place (refundable after you complete the course).
 You can find more information about the Advanced Learner Loan www.citylit.ac.uk/advanced-learner-loans

 For more information, please call Health & wellbeing on 020 7492 2622.

 This course takes place in the classroom, please follow this link to find out what we are doing to keep you safe: Staying COVID-19 secure at City Lit

 Check your level

 This is a comprehensive course that will provide you with 3 industry required qualifications.

 1. ITEC Level 3 Diploma in Massage